CarsonJoshua/Tragedy/imports/0002-MagicTheGathering.md

     * **0002.3.1.1** When the Discard becomes the Deck, Exile becomes the Discard.
 * **0002.3.2** Players do not have life totals.
 When a player would lose life, he instead loses 50 Audiance Favor per life that would have been lost.
 If this would bring the player's Audiance Favor below 0, it brings it to 0 instead.
 When a player would gain life, he instead gains 50 Audiance Favor per life that would have been gained.
 If this would bring the player's Audiance Favor above 900, it brings it to 800 instead.
 * **0002.3.3** Players do not lose the game from poison counters.
 When a player gains a poison counter, he loses 100 Audiance Favor per poison counter that is gained.
 If this would bring the player's Audiance Favor below 0, it brings it to 0 instead.
+* **0002.3.4** As an exception, a Deck may have any number of basic land cards, despite them being the same card as eachother.
+* **0002.3.5** A player may only play one Magic the Gathering land card per turn.
+This does not apply to other Set cards.
+* **0002.3.6** "Counter target spell" moves an Act on the Stack to the Discard.
+"Target spell" cannot be used to target an Act that was chosen to be played as a Set.